 Together, we can do it!

 There are many strands to the English curriculum including reading fluency, reading comprehension, writing, grammar, spelling, handwriting, oracy, drama, debate and verbal presentations.
 There are specific lessons focussed on teaching the skills of reading fluency, reading comprehension, spelling and handwriting.
-These skills are then applied during English lessons as well as other subjects across the curriculum through a variety of learning opportunities carefully and collaboratively planned by year group teams of teachers in order to meet the specific needs of the learners within their classes.
+These skills are then applied during English lessons as well as other subjects across the curriculum.

 We teach maths in a variety of ways to engage children and help them consolidate their learning.
 We use Maths No Problem scheme to support the children's lessons.
 This scheme follows a teaching cycle of direct instruction, guided practice, partner teaching and independent tasks.

 Click on the picture below to view the Maths No Problem videos discussed at the recent Maths workshop.

 We encourage children in all lessons to use practical equipment (concrete representation), before making drawings and diagrams to show their understanding (pictorial representation).
 When children are confident in their understanding they record their calculations in written form for example 12 x 2 = 24 (abstract representation).

 This cycle of teaching and learning ensures children are secure with their Maths understanding (mastery curriculum).

 We have introduced 'Mathletics' which is an online program.
 This allows children to complete homework linked to their learning at school in a fun and safe environment.

 What is Project Based Learning (PBL)?